 If you decide to take the matter to court before complaining to the Ombudsman, you won't be able to complain to the Ombudsman at a later date.

-For more information about going to court, in England, Wales and Northern Ireland, see Small claims or, in Scotland, see What is a small claim.
+For more information about going to court, see Small claims.

 Changing bank or building society

 If you are unhappy with the service offered by your bank or building society, as well as making a complaint you could also think about switching to another company.
 It's a good idea to check out the services and facilities offered by other banks and building societies to make sure they can give you what you need, before switching.